Forward-UIUC-2021F/bhavesh-manivannan-publication-consolidator/README.md

 This module aggregates information from scraping tasks and from existing knowledge bases (e.g. MAG, OAG) into a unified database for the EducationToday website.

 This module includes the crawlers for the Arxiv, Google Scholar, Springer, and OAG (MAG + Aminer) knowledge bases.
 Each crawler is in a separate file and can be run by utilizing the crawl(professor, university) function.
-The consolidator.py file contains a centralized consolidate(professor, university) method which runs all the crawlers to build a single publications dataframe containing all of the publications for the inputted professor that is from the inputted university.
+Python Celery was used in order to run these crawler tasks asynchronously through th use of a distributed task queue located in distributed_crawler.py.
+The results of the distributed_crawler are stored on the output_publications table in the MySQL database.
+The consolidator.py file contains a consolidate method which handles overlaps and conflicting information from the different knowledge bases and outputs this data to build a final_publications database table.
 Each file also contains unit tests that can be run to verify that nothing broke during potential API or knowledge base updates.

 *Note that this module does not handle ranking or keyword assignment related data.
 It only handles core data: descriptive data of each entity (e.g. research position of an author, number of citations for a publication) and core linking relations between each entity (e.g. current institution of professors).*